SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-16-monogame-goes-portable.markdown

 Yes, having the exact same code files re-used on several projects sounds great until one of those projects needs a different using, or requires you to use the same parameter in a different way or god forbid, require additional parameters for certain functions.

-Portable libraries are one of the saviours from this practice by constructing a project that can be consumed by several different project types or platforms with a single codebase, main difference is that it is one code base used in a single way, the portable framework does not let you exceed these boundaries and keeps you in check.&nbsp; Got something that is platform specific then keep it on that platform and not clutter up the central core of your app or game.
+Portable libraries are one of the saviours from this practice by constructing a project that can be consumed by several different project types or platforms with a single codebase, main difference is that it is one code base used in a single way, the portable framework does not let you exceed these boundaries and keeps you in check.
+Got something that is platform specific then keep it on that platform and not clutter up the central core of your app or game.

-Main problem here with MonoGame as it&nbsp;wasn’t&nbsp;possible to do this, until now…
+Main problem here with MonoGame as it wasn’t possible to do this, until now…

-### **\*update – Access the GitHub repo of&nbsp;[MonoGame.Portable here](https://github.com/DDReaper/MonoGame/tree/develop.portable "MonoGame.Portable on GitHub")**
+### **\*update – Access the GitHub repo of [MonoGame.Portable here](https://github.com/DDReaper/MonoGame/tree/develop.portable "MonoGame.Portable on GitHub")**

 * * *